Skilled Advocates of Workers’ Rights Fight Employment Discrimination in Edison, NJ

 Call Lombardi and Lombardi Today for a Free, Confidential Consultation with a Brick, NJ Employment Discrimination Attorney

 If your rights under NJ or federal law have been violated, you need an employment discrimination lawyer who will zealously pursue all available legal remedies on your behalf, including placement back into the job you were unfairly denied, recovery of income lost due to discrimination, and monetary damages.

-The experienced employment discrimination lawyers at Lombardi and Lombardi have secured more than $400 million in verdicts and settlements for clients in a broad range of cases, including employment discrimination cases.
+The experienced employment discrimination lawyers at Lombardi and Lombardi, P.A., have secured more than $400 million in verdicts and settlements for clients in a broad range of cases, including employment discrimination cases.
 We have more than 35 years of experience with employment discrimination claims in New Jersey, including Monmouth, Ocean, and Middlesex counties.
 Call us today to discuss your legal options, or use our online contact form to schedule a free consultation at our Freehold, NJ office.